How to Identify and Treat Abscess Tooth Symptoms

 • Difficulty swallowing and/or breathing.

-If the pain, swelling, and tenderness in your jaw, face, or cheek are severe or worsen, or if you have a fever, the infection may be spreading.
-Once the infection has spread, the loss of a tooth or more serious complications can result.
+Over time, if a swollen face from an abscessed tooth worsens or the pain or tenderness around your jaw or cheek becomes more severe, or if you have a fever, the infection may be spreading.
+Tooth loss or more serious complications can result.

-If you’re seeing or feeling any tooth abscess symptoms, schedule an appointment with your dentist or endodontist (a dental specialist who focuses on tooth pain and treatment) as soon as possible.
+If you’re seeing or feeling any tooth abscess symptoms, see your dentist or endodontist (a dental specialist focusing on tooth pain and treatment) immediately.
 Early intervention can often save your tooth, relieve your pain almost immediately, and prevent more serious conditions from developing.

 How Do Endodontists Treat a Dental Abscess?

-Depending on the severity of your abscessed tooth, your endodontist will likely recommend either a nonsurgical root canal treatment or endodontic surgery.
+Depending on the severity of your situation, your endodontist will likely recommend either a nonsurgical root canal treatment or endodontic surgery.

 • Root Canal Treatment